Powerlearnproject/se-assignment-day-2-git-and-github-TrixieNduts/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+the fundamental concept of version control tools are to keep a historical record of software changes in a specialized database, logging edits made by individual developers.
+ Github is a popular tool for When conflicts emerge, developers can look back and resolve code conflicts and minimizing disruption to the codebase and developers can collaborate in building a project, also one can trace who changed what in the system.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+In the upper-right corner of any page, select +, then click New repository.
+Type a short, memorable name for your repository.
+For example, "PLP ACADEMY".
+Optionally, add a description of your repository.
+For example, "Assignment day 2."
+Choose a repository visibility(public or private) if you wish to limit visibility one chooses private

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?